What are the pros and cons?

 Making money from either trad or indie publishing is hard.
 Most writers don’t earn a living from what they do.
 There are a zillion other reasons to write of course (because it’s brilliant!), but Earning Fame and Fortune isn’t one of them.

-Want to know how I earn $100,000 a year from self-publishing, with minimal effort?
+Want to know how I earn $100,000 a year from self publishing, with minimal effort?

 Well, I’ve put together an entire video course on the subject, that runs you through the entire self-pub process and will ensure you avoid all the mistakes I made along the way.
 The course is expensive to buy – so don’t buy it!
 It’s free to members of Jericho Writers – and we’d just love it if you chose to join our club.
 All the info you need is here.
 I really hope you hop on board.

-Trad vs Indie: different genres / authors
+Traditional vs Self Publishing: different genres / authors

 What’s right for you?